e4lejandr0/e4lejandr0.github.io/_posts/2018-10-15-profiling_with_gprof.md

 measures the space(memory) or time complexity of a program`.
 From this simplified definition we can see that profiling is just measuring either how much memory a program uses(space) or how long does it take to run (time).
-It's worth noting that we can profile for other variables rather than space or time but we will be focusing on these two.
+It's worth noting that we can profile for other variables other than space and time but we will be focusing on these two.

 # Tools